iamjackgale/habeas-data-app/README.md

 this is a simple demo of the x402 payment protocol, showcasing how easy it is to add crypto payments to any API and how seamlessly clients can pay for access

+> **Note:** This repository is a fork of [x402-demo](https://github.com/Jnix2007/x402-demo) by Jnix2007, extended with additional features including portfolio integration via the Octav API.

 ## what is x402?

 [x402](https://www.x402.org/) is an HTTP-based payment protocol that enables instant, automatic stablecoin payments for APIs and digital content